ginona/challenge-aerolab/README.md

 ### `"npm install"`,

-Install all the dependencies needded to run the app.
+Install all the dependencies needed to run the app.

 ### `"npm start"`,